-Florence Nightengale influenced nursing so much, that even today most nursing schools require students to stand and recite the “Nightengale Pledge,” which is similar to the Hippocratic oath taken by doctors.
+Florence Nightingale influenced nursing so much, that even today most nursing schools require students to stand and recite the “Nightingale Pledge,” which is similar to the Hippocratic oath taken by doctors.

-The Florence Nightengale Pledge: Composed by Lystra Gretter
+The Florence Nightingale Pledge: Composed by Lystra Gretter

 I solemnly pledge myself before God and in the presence of this assembly, to pass my life in purity and to practice my profession faithfully.
 I will abstain from whatever is deleterious and mischievous, and will not take or knowingly administer any harmful drug.
 I will do all in my power to maintain and elevate the standard of my profession, and will hold in confidence all personal matters committed to my keeping and all family affairs coming to my knowledge in the practice of my calling.
 With loyalty will I endeavor to aid the physician, in his or her work, and devote myself to the welfare of those committed to my care.

 Thinking about going to Nursing School?